-Take Note is a program that addresses the underrepresentation of women and gender non-conforming people in jazz by celebrating and promoting diverse leaders on stage and in high schools across Victoria.
+Now in its fourth year, Take Note is a program that addresses the gender inequality of jazz musicians by celebrating women and gender diverse leaders on stage and in high schools across Victoria.

 About Take Note

-The first iteration, Tomorrow is My Turn, brought a touring band – lead by bassist, composer and educator Claire Cross – to metropolitan and regional high schools with an improvisation workshop and an opportunity to see women leading the way in music.
+The program’s first iteration, Tomorrow is My Turn, commissioned a new work by bassist and composer Claire Cross – Into Light – and brought a touring band to metropolitan and regional high schools with an improvisation workshop and an opportunity to see women leading the way in music.

 In 2020, the initiative returned under the name Take Note, with saxophonist Holly Moore as the Jazz Leader.
 Holly premiered her suite of music at MIJF’s online music festival These Digital Times and connected with hundreds of students across Victoria with her online jazz workshops.